Freedom in the World

 The Islamist faction Hamas won 74 of 132 seats in the 2006 elections to the Palestinian Legislative Council (PLC).
 Abbas’s Fatah party won only 45 seats, allowing Hamas to form a government without Fatah support.
 Israel, the United States, and the EU refused to recognize the Hamas-led government, citing the group’s involvement in terrorism and refusal to recognize Israel or past Israel-PA agreements.

 In June 2006, in response to the killing of eight Palestinian civilians by an artillery shell, Hamas declared an end to the 2005 truce with Israel and accelerated the firing of Qassam rockets at Israel from Gaza.
 The source of the artillery fire remains disputed.
 Hamas and other militant groups subsequently carried out a raid near Gaza, killing two IDF soldiers and capturing a third, Corporal Gilad Shalit.
 Israel responded by invading Gaza, where the IDF destroyed Qassam launchers and ammunition sites but failed to locate Shalit.
 The fighting killed dozens of unarmed civilians.
 Human rights groups condemned Israel for these deaths and the destruction of a major power plant in Gaza.
+In November 2006, an Israeli tank patrol missed its target in the Gazan town of Beit Hanoun and hit a row of houses, killing 19 civilians.
+In September 2008, a UN report on the incident declared that it may have been a war crime.
 PA-controlled areas of the West Bank also faced Israeli incursions in 2006.